Personal listenings

 JBL’s headphones earned a measly 22% in this part of the test.
 In other words, they can feel wobbly, they’re easily damaged and seem poorly made overall.
 Your brand-new headphones may just break before you know it.

-Your brand-new headphones may just break before you know it.
+Your brand-new headphones may just break before you know it

 For $200, you could forgive a few cut corners here and there, maybe some missing features and even slightly lower sound quality.
 But the very poor build quality goes well beyond what’s acceptable for budget headphones.
 Despite the name, they’re unlikely to be alive for very long.

 Alice Richard is a Content creator and marketer.
 Alice writes on a range of topics, from health insurance to heaters and BBQs to bargain-hunting, always with the aim to help consumers find the best products to buy, and which to avoid.
+Alice can take vast amounts of data from CHOICE product tests and turn it into content that is easily digestible and fun for readers.
+Alice has a Bachelor of Arts from the University of Queensland.

 Alice Richard is a Content creator and marketer.
 Alice writes on a range of topics, from health insurance to heaters and BBQs to bargain-hunting, always with the aim to help consumers find the best products to buy, and which to avoid.
+Alice can take vast amounts of data from CHOICE product tests and turn it into content that is easily digestible and fun for readers.
+Alice has a Bachelor of Arts from the University of Queensland.

 Peter Zaluzny is a Content producer in the Digital home team.
 He covers everything from home entertainment and personal safety devices to tech for your car and mattresses.
+Peter enjoys cutting through the nonsense to help people understand the products they’re considering to buy.
+He helps consumers make educated, informed decisions.
+Peter has a Bachelor's degree in Journalism and a Bachelor of Arts from the University of Wollongong.

 Peter Zaluzny is a Content producer in the Digital home team.
 He covers everything from home entertainment and personal safety devices to tech for your car and mattresses.
+Peter enjoys cutting through the nonsense to help people understand the products they’re considering to buy.
+He helps consumers make educated, informed decisions.
+Peter has a Bachelor's degree in Journalism and a Bachelor of Arts from the University of Wollongong.

-So you'll never be alone when something goes wrong or a business treats you unfairly.
+Thanks to CHOICE, you’ll never be alone when a business treats you unfairly.
+You can support our work by joining or donating to our cause.